painor/wolframalpha-asyncio/README.rst

 Then, you can send queries, which return Result objects::

-    res = client.query('temperature in Washington, DC on October 3, 2012')
+    res = await client.query('temperature in Washington, DC on October 3, 2012')

 Result objects have `pods` (a Pod is an answer group from Wolfram Alpha)::